-Euastacus vesper is known from five sites across a restricted in the upper Macquarie-Bogan Rivers Basin in New South Wales (Figure 2).
+Euastacus vesper is known from five sites across a restricted in the upper Macquarie-Bogan Rivers Basin in New South Wales.
 It has been recorded at altitudes between 743 m and 1123 m above sea level (asl: McCormack and Ahyong 2017).
-Previous surveys indicate it
+Previous surveys indicate it occurs in the Cudgegong River and its tributaries upstream of Dunns Swamp.
+There has been limited surveying of the distribution of the species since its description in 2017, so additional sites upstream of Dunns Swamp may be identified in the future, but it is not anticipated that EOO and AOO will increase greatly (Rob McCormack 2021, pers. comm).

-The Extent of Occurrence ($\underline{E00}$, $\underline{IUCN 2019}$) and the Area of Occupancy ($\underline{A00}$, $\underline{IUCN 2019}$) of E. vesper is 20 km2 (Figure 1), calculated using GeoCAT ($\underline{Bachman et al. 2011}$) (note, calculated $\underline{E00} = 6.91 \text{ m}^2$).
+The Extent of Occurrence (EOO, IUCN 2019) and the Area of Occupancy (AOO, IUCN 2019) of E. vesper is 20 km (Figure 1), calculated using GeoCAT (Bachman et al. 2011).